Mubariz Ibrahimov

-Mubariz Aghakerim oğlu Ibrahimov (Mübariz Ağakərim oğlu İbrahimov; February 7, 1988 in Əliabad - June 18, 2010 in Çaylı) was an Azerbaijani Warrant Officer and National Hero of Azerbaijan.
+Mubariz Aghakerim oğlu Ibrahimov (Mübariz Ağakərim oğlu İbrahimov; February 7, 1988, in Əliabad – June 18, 2010, in Çaylı) was an Azerbaijani Warrant Officer and National Hero of Azerbaijan.

 Early years

 Mubariz Ibrahimov, was born in Aliabad, Bilasuvar District.
 After completing his secondary education in 2005, Ibrahimov was conscripted to Azerbaijani Armed Forces serving from 2006 through 2007.
 In September 2009, he entered the courses for warrants, after which he served in Naftalan.

 Death

 On June 19, Ibrahimov was killed in a shootout along the frontline between Azerbaijani and Armenian forces.
 The Azerbaijani government posthumously granted him the title of National Hero of Azerbaijan.

 An Azerbaijani Defense Ministry press release said "The Armenian side took Mubariz Ibrahimov's body and has not returned it."
 Armenia stated that Ibrahimov was shot dead in Armenian-controlled territory, proving that the fighting was provoked by Azerbaijani forces.

 Body

-The body of Mubariz Ibrahimov remained under Armenian control for 141 days.
+Ibrahimov's body remained under Armenian control for 141 days.
 The spokesman of the Defense Ministry of Azerbaijan Teymour Abdullayev alleged that "Armenia repeatedly claimed that the soldier's body is not in their hand and they even didn’t abstain to mislead the international organizations".
 On August 2, photos, which are claimed to be Ibrahimov's body, were placed on Internet by the Armenians.
-Azerbaijani authorities asked the ICRC International Committee of the Red Cross to mediate in returning Ibrahimov's body.
+Azerbaijani authorities asked the International Committee of the Red Cross to mediate in returning Ibrahimov's body.
 Later the head of the Armenian Apostolic Church Karekin II asked the President of Armenia Serzh Sargsyan to return the body to Azerbaijan.
 Finally the body was returned to Azerbaijan on November 6 following the agreement reached by presidents of Armenia and Azerbaijan in Astrakhan in October 2010.
-Mubariz Ibrahimov was buried at the second Alley of Honor in Baku.
+Ibrahimov was buried at the second Alley of Honor in Baku.
 The funeral was attended by Azerbaijani President Ilham Aliyev.